A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Introduction

+\emph{4) Our comprehensive performance evaluation study led to a range of new findings and insight.} These include the usefulness of considering hierarchical contextual features and different hierarchical structures, the observation that a ``one size fits all'' approach may not work, the reduced performance of such classifiers on our newly constructed corpus especially after the first level, and the necessity to use the document-level sample splitting method for producing the training and testing sets.

+Figure~\ref{fig:comprehensive_study_concept_classifiers} visually shows how different parts of our work and key contributions are organized, with the components highlighted in red indicating the new aspects investigated in our work.
 To help other researchers reproduce our work reported in this paper, all our source code, data used and newly produced, and all results of our experiments have been uploaded to a GitHub repository available at \url{https://github.com/tp-sh/GDPR_privacy_policies}.
 We will refer to this GitHub repository frequently in the rest of the paper, with a direct URL pointing to the corresponding part of the repository when necessary.

 The rest of this paper is structured as follows.
 Section~\ref{sec:related_work} discusses related work.
-Section~\ref{sec:evaluation} shows the initial experimental evidence regarding the significantly reduced performances of selected concept classifiers previously trained at the segment level, when they are applied to unseen privacy policies.
-Section~\ref{sec:methodology} explains the more complete GDPR taxonomy and the new hierarchical corpus we developed, including the methods we used for their development.
-Section~\ref{sec:classifiers_evaluation} introduces the comprehensive study on the GDPR concept classifiers and the evaluation results using the document-level evaluation framework.
-Section~\ref{sec:limitations_future_work} discusses the further research directions of our work and the field, and the last section concludes the paper.
+Section~\ref{sec:taxonomy_corpus} presents the new GDPR-oriented taxonomy and the new privacy policy corpus we developed, detailing the methodology used in their development.
+Section~\ref{sec:classifiers_evaluation} presents our comprehensive performance evaluation of GDPR concept classifiers using our new privacy policy corpus, covering experimental settings and results.
+Section~\ref{sec:further_discussions} provides further discussions of our work and also indicates some future research directions.
+The last section concludes the paper.